 — Move.
 The first ring shows the number of active calories you burn each day.
 “The watch sets a recommendation for you based on your age, your weight and your activity level,” Borchers says.
 You can adjust that target if you’d like.
 For example, if you’re more sedentary and “never hitting my goal, the watch might recommend that I lower that goal,” she explains.
 If you’re trying to burn more calories to lose weight, you can set the goal higher so that the watch will remind you to keep moving throughout the day.

 — Stand ring.
 The third ring helps remind you to keep moving throughout the day.
 “That feature gives me a cue 10 minutes before every hour that I need to get up and move around,” Borchers says.
-The idea is to make sure you’re standing up for at least one minute once an hour so you don’t get too sedentary.
+The idea is to make sure you’re standing up for at least one minute once an hour so you don’t have prolonged periods of being sedentary.

 The Apple Watch tracks heart rate and will notify you if it detects an irregular heart rhythm or a rate that’s abnormally high or low.
 The highest-end model also offers a blood oxygen and electrocardiogram, or ECG, app to give you more heart-health data.
 These add-ons don’t require any additional equipment — sensors in the watch are able to detect your heart rhythm through contact with the wrist to provide this information.